BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 An EMM platform is more complicated to implement than MDM.
 As with any complex project, you will want to ensure that you are applying the most efficient plan and putting forth the best team.

-The last step before rollout is a communication plan for stakeholders in the project.
+The last step before rollout is to have a communication plan in place for stakeholders in the project.
 Do not rely on just email.
-The EMM platform has the potential to affect every employee, so treat it as mission critical.
-Thus you should present the EMM strategy to your company's executives, group directors and managers.
-Also, ensure you have secure communication during and following the rollout of EMM services.
+The EMM platform has the potential to affect every employee, so treating it as mission-critical is crucial.

+IT admins should present an exact EMM strategy to their company's executives, group directors and managers.
+Also, ensure that you have secure communication during and following the rollout of EMM services.

 Challenges of EMM

-- Providing mobile data access
+- providing mobile data access;

-- Securely delivering applications
+- securely delivering applications;

-- Supporting a mobile workforce
+- supporting a mobile workforce; and

-- Managing employee expectations
+- managing employee expectations.

-EMM today includes support for phones and tablets; the next stage will be to support wearables such as Android Wear and Apple Watch and the internet of things.
-Companies should keep a close eye on the rapid explosion of hardware as the EMM platform will need to expand and evolve to support the data on these new devices.
+EMM today includes support for tablets and phones; the next stage will be support for wearables, such as Android Wear and Apple Watch, and the internet of things.
+Companies should keep a close eye on the rapid explosion of hardware as their EMM platform will need to expand and evolve to support the data on these new devices.